samrickman/imbalanced-classifier-comparison/readme.md

 2. The comparison in the documentation only contains Accuracy as a metric (which is reasonable for balanced data).
 This also has [F1 score](https://en.wikipedia.org/wiki/F-score), the harmonised mean of precision and recall.

 There are also cosmetic differences, e.g. the plots in the documentation use [contourf](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html#matplotlib.pyplot.contourf), while these use [pcolormesh](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.pcolormesh.html).

-## To do:

-This only currently compares six classifiers: logistic regression, random forest, bagging, gradient boosting, gaussian process and a sequential neural network (multi-layer perceptron).
-I plan to extend this in due course.

-# How to run

-Assuming you have Python, pip and virtualenv installed:

 ## How to run locally